-Our Next Chapter Meeting will be May 1 at the pilot lounge at the Hagerstown Airport (KHGR).
+Our Next Chapter Meeting will be November 6 at the pilot lounge at the Hagerstown Airport (KHGR).
+This is for elections of officers so please attend if you can.
 If you need details or detailed directions contact any of our officers

 We still have our build nights on Mondays so if you think you might want to build your own or just want to see what it is like to build a plane come on out.
 You can contact our officers for details.